GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (261).md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 1 yard and you may target an additional creature.

 **Critical Failure**: The spell instead enters you into a trance devoid of emotion or active engagement.
 You are dazed for a number of minutes equal to the spell's tier.

+#### Questing Beast

+**Minimum Tier**: 4

+**Casting Time**: 30 actions

+**Duration**: 1 day

+**Effect**: You call to a creature for aid from beyond your typical senses.
+Picture a creature or object you are familiar with.
+Choose one of the following creatures;
+* Alligator, Common
+* Dog, Wrangler
+* Cat, Common
+* Corvid
+* Mantispidon
+* Rodent, Mutated
+* Shorehound

+One will rush towards the caster after 1d4 rounds, acknowledge the caster, seek out the object/creature the caster imagined and attempt to bring it to the caster.
+If it would be killed, you lose 1d3 hitpoints.
+For each hitpoint you do not have to lose, you make an incapacitation save instead.

+If the creature believes a task will put itself in unreasonable jeopardy- it will find an alternative means to complete the task or simply wait until the danger abides.

+If the spellcheck is a critical success, the creature will always know the direction to the subject, otherwise it relies on direction from the caster and its own senses.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, you may double the duration of the spell.

+**Critical Failure**: There is no creature coming to your call.
+All creatures of its kind will be hostile to you as long as you have spell sickness.
+You cannot conjure a creature of that kind so long as you have spell sickness.

 ### R (11